 4 Is state verifying operator's integrity management Programs (IMP and DIMP)?
 This should include a review of plans, along with monitoring progress.
 In addition, the review should take in to account program review and updates of operator's plan(s).
-49 CFR Part 195 Subpart F & G a.
-Are the implementation plans of the state's large/largest operators(s) being reviewed annually to ensure they are completing full cycle of the IMP process?
+49 CFR Part 195 Subpart F & G

-The state was not verifying the operator's integrity management programs annually to insure they are completing a full cycle of the IMP process.
-They will develop a short list of topics to be set as standing agenda items for discussion during their quarterly meetings with their largest operators.
-A deduction of 1 point.
+The state has not verified the operator's integrity management programs annually to insure they are completing a full cycle of the IMP process since the last evaluation.
+However they have developed a short list of topics to be set as standing agenda items for discussion at their next quarterly meeting with their largest operators.

-5 Did the state review the following (these items are NTSB recommendations to PHMSA that have been deemed acceptable response based on PHMSA reviewing these items during the evaluation process): Chapter 5.1
+Did the state review the following (these items are NTSB recommendations to PHMSA that have been deemed acceptable response based on PHMSA reviewing these items during the evaluation process): Chapter 5.1

-- Operator records of previous accidents and failures including reported thirdparty damage and leak response to ensure appropriate operator response as required by 195.402; and - Directional drilling/boring procedures of each pipeline operator or its contractor to determine if they include actions to protect their facilities from the dangers posed by drilling and other trench less technologies:
+- a.
+Operator records of previous accidents and failures including reported thirdparty damage and leak response to ensure appropriate operator response as required by 195.402; and - b.
+Directional drilling/boring procedures of each pipeline operator or its contractor to determine if they include actions to protect their facilities from the dangers posed by drilling and other trench less technologies;